“A hero is someone who voluntarily walks into the unknown” Tom Hanks.

 Now, if you want to turn a markdown cell back to a code cell, select it and opt for “Code” from this drop-down menu or press the “Y” key.

 To conclude, there are two advantages of using Jupyter.
 First, when your code becomes longer, mark low you to leave comments and explain the solution you’ve created.
 This is why practitioners love to use them.

-Now, that you have installed Anaconda on your computer, and Jupyter feels a bit more familiar, it is time to pull up your sleeves and learn Python’s syntax.
-Our tutorial dedicated to Python’s syntax is the perfect way to do that.
-See you there!
+Now, that you have installed Anaconda on your computer, and Jupyter feels a bit more familiar, it is time to pull up your sleeves and learn how to code in Python.
+Our Introduction to Python course is the perfect way to do that.
+Try it for free!